espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 - **<mode>**: the receive mode of socket data.
 Default: 0.

    - 0: active mode.
-ESP-AT will send all the received socket data instantly to the host MCU with header “+IPD".
+ESP-AT will send all the received socket data instantly to the host MCU with header "+IPD".
    - 1: passive mode.
 ESP-AT will keep the received socket data in an internal buffer (socket receive window, 5760 bytes by default for ESP8266 devices, 5744 bytes by default for non ESP8266 devices), and wait for the host MCU to read.
 If the buffer is full, the socket transmission will be blocked for TCP/SSL connections, or data will be lost for UDP connections.

 Notes